skeeto/elfeed/README.md

 * `:failures` : Number of times this feed has failed to update.
 * `:last-modified` : HTTP Last-Modified header, for conditional GETs.
 * `:title` : Overrides the feed-supplied title for display purposes, both for feeds and entries.
+See also `elfeed-search-set-feed-title` and `elfeed-search-set-entry-title`.

 This list will grow in time, so you might consider namespacing your own properties to avoid collisions (e.g. `:xyz/rating`), or simply not